NLnetLabs/routinator/doc/manual/source/output-formats.rst

 .. versionadded:: 0.9
    The :term:`jsonext` format

-.. versionadded:: 0.10
+.. versionchanged:: 0.10
    Metadata in :term:`json` and :term:`jsonext` format

 .. versionadded:: 0.11
+   The :term:`SLURM` format.

+.. versionchanged:: 0.11
    :ref:`advanced-features:bgpsec` information in :term:`jsonext` and
-   :term:`summary` formats
+   :term:`summary` formats.

 Routinator can perform RPKI validation as a one-time operation or run as a daemon.
 In both operating modes validated ROA payloads (VRPs) can be